samblake/rexy/README.md

 ### Running

 Start Rexy by running the `rexy.Rexy` class, optionally specifying a configuration file as an argument.
+Alternatively build via Maven and run the resulting jar.

 ### Modules